takamisaki/ReadWechatPublicInformationSample/README.md

 # Usage

+(FYI, as just tested, this project cannot run because of server error, but the code is right.)

 1. This project is only implemented by Xcode on Mac, so please make sure you have installed Xcode on your Mac.

 2. Download the whole zip file and unzip it.